arushupretigit/Sample-ImageClickAndProcessingPipeline/README.md

 # Production-Grade Image Processing Pipeline (Sample Repository)

-This repository demonstrates a **production-ready image processing pipeline** designed for real-world manufacturing / inspection environments.
+This repository demonstrates a **production-ready image processing pipeline** designed for real-world manufacturing & inspection environments.

-The focus is not on model accuracy alone, but on **system stability, fault tolerance, and cycle-time optimization** — the things that matter on an actual production line.
+The focus is on **system stability, fault tolerance, and cycle-time optimization** — critical for production.

 ---